 Take an active part in an expedition around the world!

-With the "Forschungsreise" (research expedition) of terra mineralia, school children and students discover natural sciences.
+With the "Forschungsreise" (Hands-on lab or "Research Expedition") of terra mineralia, school children and students discover natural sciences.
 During several programmes, students of the TU Bergakademie Freiberg help school children to get an impression of mineralogical and geological sciences.
-Apart from diverse microscopes, there are density scales as well as a scanning electron microscope, minerals and touchable rocks in the "research expedition".
+Apart from diverse microscopes, there are density scales as well as a scanning electron microscope, minerals and touchable rocks in the "Research Expedition".

 Opening times of the "Forschungsreise"/Research expedition

 Friday 11 am - 4 pm

 Saturday - Sunday 11 am - 5 pm

 There are six stereo microscopes that visitors can use free of charge.
 Here you can get a closer look at different sand types, minerals and rocks.
 You can also bring your own samples to look at them.